 Ask for support with your childcare needs

-If your children aren’t in school or nursery and are still at an age where they need to be constantly supervised, you’ll need support with childcare.
+If your children aren’t in school or nursery and are still at an age where they need to be constantly supervised, you’ll need support with childcare in order to be as productive as you can be as work at home Mum.
 Whether this comes from family, friends or you invest in daycare or a nanny, this support will mean you can have the mental ability to focus on your work.

 Invest in noise-cancelling headphones